Skip to content

 Project teams are only as good as their weakest link, and it takes just one underperforming subcontractor to derail a job.
 Thankfully, prequalification can help minimize this risk.

-This process involves considering a subcontractor’s past performance and assessing their potential to successfully complete work before inviting them to bid on a project.
+In the prequalification process you'll consider a subcontractor’s past performance and assess their potential to successfully complete work before inviting them to bid on a project.
 The prequalification process can be performed on a job-by-job basis, or periodically (quarterly or annually), covering projects during that period.

 Key Takeaways